nbari/zunzuncito/docs/tools/HTTPException.rst

 =============

-The ``HTTPException`` class extends the `HTTPError <https://github.com/nbari/zunzuncito/blob/master/zunzuncito/tools.py#L13>`_ class, the main idea of it, is to handle posible erros and to properly reply with the corresponding `HTTP status code  <en/latest/http_status_codes.html>`_
+The ``HTTPException`` class extends the `HTTPError <https://github.com/nbari/zunzuncito/blob/master/zunzuncito/tools.py#L13>`_ class, the main idea of it, is to handle posible erros and properly reply with the corresponding `HTTP status code  <en/latest/http_status_codes.html>`_